By Michael Corcoran

 Not quite there yet with the dumpster drawers, but I’m up on the downsides of getting old.
 The constant aches are kind of a drag, but it’s still better than being young and stupid.

-You know you’re getting old when you’re online searching for a masseuse and you’re hoping it’s the real kind, not some woman you pay to jerk you off.
+You know you’re getting old when you’re online searching for a masseuse and you’re hoping it’s the real kind, not some woman you pay to pull you off.

 Mortality is acknowledged every night when you clear your computer history because there’s a chance you might not wake up and who’s going to understand that the Google search for Hung Mexican Men was for some research on drug cartel violence?